gdamjan/uwsgi-deployments/README.md

 For php applications I've tried to limit the execution of php scripts to just the minimal set, sometimes using the `php-app` to just run a single php script which works best with Symphony based applications (see drupal and wallabag).
-Especially directories that contain user uploaded files shoud not allow php execution.
+Especially directories that contain user uploaded files should not allow php execution.

 One neat example is the hatta wiki, which uses the same .ini file to configure